2000 years ago you would have given a half-shekel coin as tribute to the Temple.

 You have the responsibility to support our efforts and bring to light the history of the Temple Mount.
 Help us prevent these antiquities and their history from being lost to illegal construction.
 Help us resolve scholarly and political debates about the long history of this important site by publishing the truth found in the archaeological record.

 The publication of TMSP’s finds represent an opportunity for meaningful and educated dialogue that has the potential to reduce political conflicts.
 Ignorance feeds conflict and dispute, while knowledge helps us better understand our common past.

-We have launched this Annual Appeal to ensure that we have the capability of continuing our important research.
+We have launched this campaign to ensure that we have the capability of continuing our important research.
 We need to cover costs like cataloguing finds, completing the core research for our planned publication, and doing advanced statistical analysis to better understand the context of our artifacts.

-Our current goal is to fully fund current research on special finds, coins, and pottery so that we can stay on track for our publication deadline in 2018.
-With your help, we can enter 2017 knowing that our focus can remain on our research and not on ways to raise money or cut the budget to keep the lights on.
+Our current goal is to fully fund current research on special finds, coins, and pottery so that we can stay on track for our publication deadline in 2019.
+With your help, we can keep our focus on our research and not on ways to raise money or cut the budget to keep the lights on.

 Once we have completed this first goal, our next goal will be unlocked!
 We will then secure the minimum budget needed to keep the lab in operation.
 After that, we will expand the budget to include more processing of finds, drawings and photography, and editing and graphic design for the planned publication.

 More than half a million finds await processing and analysis in our laboratory.
 The study and publication of these finds are enormous tasks that require diligence and the expertise of many scholars.

 Your contribution will fund the completion of our core research.
 This includes:

 Support us by sharing this website and video via social media – on Facebook, Twitter, and other networks.
 Raising awareness about the Temple Mount Sifting Project in your community, and even around your own dinner table, will help us give voice to the muted history of one of the world’s most sacred sites.